Python Turtle - Lesson 5¶

 25print("The number was", number)

-Predict what you think will happen when you run the code:
+Predict what you think will happen when you run the code

-Change the if … else statement into the if … elif … else statement on lines 20 to 25 in the code below:
+To do this, change the if ... else into an if ... elif ... else on lines 20 to 25.

 1import random